NKID00/CryptocurrencyPriceDataset/README.md

 ## Preprocessed dataset

 Preprocessed dataset file contains a 1d NumPy array `arr_0` which has prices ordered by timestamp.
 Each value is the price 1 second later than the pervious one.
-The first price matches timestamp 0 (2020-06-01T00:00:00.000000Z).
+The first price matches timestamp 0 (2020-06-01T00:00:00+08:00 or 2020-05-31T16:00:00Z).